Saivalini/Data-Science-Technical-Assessment/README.md

 # Python Technical-Assessment
-Technical Assessment Question & Solution submitted by me for a Product Company
+Technical Assessment Solution developed and submitted by me for a Product Company